-In 2009 a Free Trade Agreement with the European Free Trade Association (EFTA), of which Switzerland is one of four members, came into force.
+Canada and Switzerland enjoy a strong and diverse commercial relationship that covers the full spectrum of trade, investment and innovation.
+In 2009, a Free Trade Agreement with the European Free Trade Association (EFTA), of which Switzerland is one of four members, came into force.
 It confers a distinct competitive advantage to Canadian businesses and provides a strategic platform for Canadians to expand commercial ties throughout Europe.
-Two-way merchandise goods trade with the EFTA countries was valued at $11.6 billion in 2011.
+Since then, trade between Canada and EFTA has steadily increased and two-way merchandise goods trade was valued at $12.4 billion in 2013.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .